-Factbox: Biden running mate Kamala Harris, former president Obama headline Democratic convention night
+Factbox: Biden running mate Kamala Harris, former President Obama headline Democratic convention night

-U.S. Senator Kamala Harris will get the Democratic Party’s nod to run as Joe Biden’s vice president at the Democratic National Convention on Wednesday, and former President Barack Obama will speak of his years when Biden was his vice president.
+U.S. Senator Kamala Harris will get the Democratic Party’s nod to run as Joe Biden’s vice presidential running mate at the Democratic National Convention on Wednesday, and former President Barack Obama will speak of his years when Biden was his vice president.

 In advance of Wednesday night’s event, the party and campaign issued selected prepared remarks: